 In order to achieve a Regents diploma, students must successfully complete a level 1 course and pass the exam for Checkpoint A Proficiency by the end of 8th grade or they must pass a high school World Language course.

-For an Advanced Regents diploma, students need to have a three-year sequence.
-Students can to this by taking a minimum of three years of high school World Language courses and passing the exam for Checkpoint B Proficiency in that language.
+For an Advanced Regents diploma, students need to have a three-year sequence of a modern language or two years of Latin and pass the exam for Checkpoint B proficiency in their language of study.

 Learn more about NYS Graduation Requirements.